 - Why did you choose this activity?

-- Who benefits from you carrying out this CPD activity?
+- How did you and other benefits from you completing this activity?

 For a more detailed explanation of the activities that fall into these categories, please view our CPD guidance document for the learning categories.